site is listed on the science, engineering and technology section of

 However, as extremely low temperatures are reached, the random motion is not enough to break van der Waals attractions more often than they occur.
 Eventually, at low enough temperatures, the gas may liquefy, and the liquid may then even solidify.
 In energy terms, the kinetic energy is less than the bonding energy.

 The larger an atom or molecule, the easier it is for dipoles to exist.
-In large atoms this is because the outer electrons are a long way from the control of the nucleus.
+In large atoms this is because the outer electrons are a long way from the control of the nucleus and it is therefore easier for instantaneous dipoles and induced dipoles to occur.
 Relatively simple large molecules (e.g. iodine) may solidify even at room temperature.
+It could even be argued that the distinction between the covalent bonds within the iodine molecule and the Van der Waals forces between them is becoming blurred for molecules the size of iodine and that the two types of bonding are tending to merge into metallic bonding.
+Iodine does, after all, have a metallic sheen normally associated with refelction by delocalised metallic bonding electrons.
 In contrast, helium must be reduced to 4K, and a pressure of 103 atmospheres must be applied, in order for solidification to occur.

 Van der Waals forces are particularly important in determining the shapes which macromolecules such as proteins adopt (section 25.2.5.).
 Here, the large number of bonds compensates for their extreme weakness.
 This may also be the case between very large molecules.
 Note that in DNA, large numbers of hydrogen bonds are the important bonds holding the two strands together (section 25.4.6.).